 Full Silver Transformations

-For clients ready to go bold, professional silver toning and full transformations can:
+For clients ready to go bold, professional silver toning and full transformations use specialised silver hair colour techniques to:

 • Neutralise warmth